flyve-mdm/glpi-plugin/CONTRIBUTING.md

 ### <a name="4.2.6"></a> 4.2.6 How to proceed with suggestions.

-In case your contribution has to do with reports, remember those are created in the develop branch, nor master or PR's.

-* If we suggest changes then:
+If we suggest changes then:
 * Make the required updates.
+* Re-run the Angular test suites to ensure tests are still passing.

-* Rebase your branch and force push to your GitHub repository (this will update your Pull Request)
+* Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

+    ```shell
+    git rebase develop -i
+    git push -f
+    ```
-* Remove the WIP label
+* Remove the WIP label.

 # 5. <a name="5"></a> What to do next?